geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/headphones.md

 # Headphones

 [Headphones](https://github.com/rembo10/headphones) is an automated music downloader for NZB and Torrent, written in Python.
-It supports SABnzbd, NZBget, Transmission, µTorrent, Deluge and Blackhole.
+It supports SABnzbd, NZBget, Transmission, Torrent, Deluge and Blackhole.

 ![Headphones Screenshot](../../images/headphones.png)